suika2engine/suika2/README.md

 ## Portability

-Games made with Suika2 can run on Windows PC, Mac, iPhone, iPad, Android phone/tablet, Web browser, Chromebook, Linux, FreeBSD, NetBSD, OpenBSD, and some consoles.
+Games made with Suika2 can run on Windows PC, Mac, iPhone, iPad, Android, Web browser, Chromebook, Linux, FreeBSD, NetBSD, OpenBSD, and some commercial consoles.

-Suika2 consists of a platform independent core (CORE) and a hardware abstraction layer (HAL).
+Suika2 consists of the platform independent core (CORE) and the hardware abstraction layer (HAL).
-The CORE is written in ANSI C, the most portable programming language in the world, while HAL implementations are currently written in C, C++, Objective-C, and Java.
+The CORE is written in ANSI C, the most portable programming language in the world, while HAL implementations are currently written in C, C++, Objective-C, Swift and Java.

 If you would like to port Suika2 to a new target platform, you only need to write a thin HAL, this is generally possible within a week.